 |

-inflicted upon it during fighting until it got
+inflicted upon them during a fight until it got

 the job done.
 This also holds true for many pit